Posted on Mar 24, 2017 in Family Law by Angela Wipat

 Holidaying with Kids After a Break Up

 School holidays are approaching and with that comes the hope and expectation of many families that they will be able to take a holiday; but arranging a holiday with your children post-separation isn’t always plain sailing.
-Solicitor Jenny Strachan takes a look at issues which might arise in holidaying with your children after a break up, and offers some guidance on how to make it an enjoyable experience for everyone.
+Solicitor Angela Wipat takes a look at issues which might arise in holidaying with your children after a break up, and offers some guidance on how to make it an enjoyable experience for everyone.

 What is the legal position?

 The legal position in Scotland is that no person may remove a child from the UK without the consent of any parent who holds parental rights and responsibilities in relation to that child.
 This means you cannot take your child on holiday out with the UK without first obtaining consent from the child’s other parent.
 Ideally, if permission is not already contained within a clause in any separation agreement, you should seek consent in writing.

 Some countries specifically require confirmation from the other parent that permission is given for the children to travel.
 An example of this is South Africa, where an Affidavit (sworn statement) is required from the other parent confirming that they have consented to the travel.
 Parents should check the guidance on the Foreign and Commonwealth Office website in advance to find out the particular requirements of their holiday destination and to allow plenty of time for preparation of any documents required.

 What can you do?

 The best way to avoid difficulties arising is to plan early and be clear and up-front with your ex partner about your plans for holidaying with the children.
 Leaving things until the last minute is a recipe for disaster.
 Ensure any documents such as passports are handed over in good time.
 Ask for consent early and let the other parent know what your plans are.
 At the very least you should provide information about where you are going together with dates/times of departure and arrival.
 Emergency contact information should also be provided to the parent remaining at home.